bcurran3/ChocolateyPackages/chocolatey-misc-helpers.extension_extras/readme.md

 * **Show-Patreon** - Displays a message and link to your [Patreon](https://www.patreon.com/) website.
 * **Show-PayPal** - Displays a message and link to your [PayPal](https://www.paypal.com/) website.
 * **Show-ToastMessage** - Displays a Windows [toast](https://en.wikipedia.org/wiki/Windows_Push_Notification_Service) message, you can send two lines.
-[Screenshot of what could have been](https://raw.githubusercontent.com/bcurran3/ChocolateyPackages/master/chocolatey-misc-helpers.extension_extras/chocolatey-misc-helpers.extension_screenshot.png)
+This has been recycled and made into [chocolatey-toast-notifications.extension](https://chocolatey.org/packages/chocolatey-toast-notifications.extension).

 ***